Retr0Spec-dev/gregtech-skyblock-edition/README.md

 To update external mods, you need to download the updated version and run `python build/getHash.py <mod location>` and copy the output to the `hash` field for the mod in `mainifest.json`

+#### - Fork Update [By Fork Creator]
+Regarding the quest book not showing quests.. take the DefaultQuest.json from the previous version on the main branch and copy it into the betterquesting config folder.. should fix the issue

 ## Credits
 Thanks to the whole GTCEu team for making this awesome mod
 Thanks to Prototype Trousers for making ae2 unofficial extended life